SkynetLabs/skynet-kernel/README.md

   functions to be doing length checking.

 + Split the actual kernel and module files into separate repos.
 Once that is complete, the build process should get simpler.
+Then hardcode the default kernel so that you don't need to transplant it in the build process and in the extension.

 + The registry lookup needs to change the method of signature verification if the type is set to '2', we can't blindly assume the portal is malicious just